 - Serve as a thought leader on pay equity issues and contributing to the development and implementation of EPT strategies to close the gender wage gap;

-- Develop and maintain relationships with allied organizations and policymakers;
+- Actively develop and maintain relationships with allied organizations and policymakers;

 - Provide strong thought leadership on program issues areas through blogs, tweets, presentations, and media appearances.

 - Oversee EPT finances and administration, with ERA support staff;

 - Work with ERA to hire, supervise, evaluate, and manage project personnel;